Green-Software-Foundation/if/github-processes.md

 We intend to respond to new PRs and issues within 3 days of the ticket being opened, even if only with a brief message thanking the OP and explaining the triage process.

+There may be exceptional instances where bug fixes are prioritized over other ongoing tasks and worked on immediately, before triage.

 ## Labels